petersondmg/vigilantpi/README.md

 ### VigilantPI

-Vigilant is an nvr system for IP cameras, having mainly RaspberryPI's as target.
+Vigilant is an nvr system for IP cameras, having mainly RaspberryPI as target.

 It can record any URL supported by *ffmpeg*.
 It provides some HTTP hooks that can be used to deal with IP camera's instabilities